Marketing Degree and Careers

 - Principles of Marketing

 Master’s Degree in Marketing

 This degree requires the student to have received a bachelor’s degree first.
 After you graduate with a bachelor’s degree, you could go to graduate school for a more focused study and earn a Master’s in Business Administration (MBA) or a Master’s in Science (MS) with a concentration in marketing.
-It would typically take you two years to earn your master’s degree and will help you as a student, develop an expansive set of skills that are applicable to most business industries, and with that, you’ll have the ability to lead in the business field.
+It would typically take you two years to earn your master’s degree.
+It will help you as a student develop an expansive set of skills that apply to most business industries, and with that, you’ll have the ability to lead in the business field.
 Some of the classes covered in a master’s degree include but are not limited to:

 - Product Innovation

 This degree is typically pursued by those who seek to research, consult, or teach.
 Doctorate degrees in marketing generally focus on analysis and evaluation, teaching techniques, research, and marketing psychology.
 Some of the classes you may want to take during your Ph.D. include but are not limited to:

 How much can you earn with a marketing degree?

 Most entry-level marketing jobs provide pretty decent salaries that range anywhere between $35k and $45k annually and progress respectively with time, level of experience, and according to skill; in other words, salaries increase as you get promoted.
 For example, an entry-level associate marketer can earn around $43k a year while a chief marketing officer can earn up to $250k annually plus bonuses.

 These are the salary estimates of the previously mentioned marketing careers for the year 2019 based on PayScale: